StuartNZ/Umbraco4Docs/Documentation/Reference/Templating/Mvc/forms.md

 ### 3. User submits the form

 1. The user fills out the form and submits it
-2. An http POST is made (you'll notice to the same URL that is currently rendering: http://mysite.com/feedback)
+2. Depending on the FormMethod used, a http POST or GET is made (you'll notice to the same URL that is currently rendering: http://mysite.com/feedback)
 3. Umbraco finds the content page
-4. Umbraco detects that a POST has been made
+4. Umbraco detects that a postback has been made
-5. Umbraco decrypts a special hidden value injected into the POST by the BeginUmbracoForm
+5. Umbraco decrypts a special hidden value injected into the form/querystring by the BeginUmbracoForm
-6. Using this decrypted data it routes the request directly to the SurfaceController's [HttpPost] action
+6. Using this decrypted data it routes the request directly to the SurfaceController's action
-7. The [HttpPost] action executes returning "CurrentUmbracoPage()" if the data is invalid or "RedirectToCurrentUmbracoPage()" if the data is valid...
+7. The SurfaceController action executes returning "CurrentUmbracoPage()" if the data is invalid or "RedirectToCurrentUmbracoPage()" if the data is valid...

 	#### 3.1 RedirectToCurrentUmbracoPage()